-To answer the question can a father stop a mother from taking their child on holiday, a children solicitor needs to know the answer to these sort of questions:
+To answer the question ‘can a father stop a mother from taking their child on holiday?’ a Cheshire children law solicitor needs to know the answer to these sort of questions:

 - Are there any existing children court orders in relation to the child?
 Does the mother have a custody order (also known as a residence order or a child arrangements order);